AFROTC Building, Room 123

 Current emphasis in the Air Force ROTC college scholarship program is to award scholarships to candidates pursuing undergraduate engineering or other scientific and technical disciplines.
 Nearly 90 percent of Air Force ROTC scholarships are awarded in these disciplines.
 However, students in every degree program enjoy scholarship opportunities as the Air Force seeks to engage students who excel both academically and militarily.
-Scholarships are awarded at various amounts in increments of four, three and two years.
-Entitlements may be extended to cover a 5th year of school if the student is taking an approved technical major.
+Scholarships are awarded at various amounts in increments of four, three and two years and entitlements may be extended to cover a 5th year of school if the student is taking an approved technical major.

 GMC entry requirements include: